 I woke up to a nightmare on the early morning of November 17 last year with the sight of my husband Steinar crawling on our apartment floor to go to the bathroom.
-Despite my support and a cane, this guy– who has hiked countless mountains on rugged terrains –couldn’t walk, let alone stand.
+Despite my support and a cane, this guy– who has hiked countless mountains on rugged terrains –couldn’t stand, let alone walk.
 In shock over this surreal scene, I stood still, unable to move myself, until I heard him say “Call 911.”
 He was rushed to the hospital and thrust into an unexpected ordeal.
 For the next three weeks, he endured myriad diagnostic tests (you name it, he had it) as more than a dozen specialists tried to figure out the cause of his paralysis.
 He suffered sleepless nights, tormented by physical pain and the anguish of uncertainty.
 Sleeping aids and strong painkillers hardly helped.
 If anything, their side effects only increased his distress.

 By God’s grace, at the end of those three long weeks, he heard the name of that which invaded his body and our lives: Guillain-Barre Syndrome (GBS), a condition so rare only one person among 100,000 develops it.